aklivity/zilla-examples/grpc.kafka.fanout/README.md

 INFO: Found message: message: "test"
 32767: "\001\002\000\f"
 ```

-This output repeats for each message produced to Kafka after the zilla container restart.
+This output repeats for each message produced to Kafka after the zilla service is restart.

 ### Teardown